 While housing is not listed specifically in this category, the priorities reflect the need for community improvements that relate to better housing choice.
 The highest priority in this category was providing financing for job training programs, followed by financing projects that increase jobs.

-During the public comment period for the draft Consolidated Plan, no comments were received.
+During the public comment period for the draft Consolidate Plan, the following comments were provided: